 Furthermore, Chino's contention that the former Superintendent has "exclusive personal knowledge" about the economic nature of Bitcoin is facially impossible given he is seeking to subpoena Paul Krugman to testify on the exact same issue.
-(See Pet.'s Disc.
+See Pets.'
+Disc.
 Br.
-11 (requesting to subpoena Mr. Krugman "to explain directly to the Court the economic nature of Bitcoin")).
-Indeed, the financial or economic nature of Bitcoin and other virtual currencies are observable by anyone, and is plainly not secret knowledge in the exclusive possession of any particular DFS employee.
+9 (requesting to subpoena Krugman "to explain directly to the Court the economic nature of Bitcoin").
+Indeed, the financial or economic nature of Bitcoin and other virtual currencies is observable by anyone, and is plainly not secret knowledge in the exclusive possession of any particular DFS employee.
 Whether this information is in the former Superintendent's exclusive possession is ultimately irrelevant, however, because Chino has not demonstrated a need for the requested discovery.